Where to See Redwoods in Santa Cruz

 The Redwoods Await You in Santa Cruz

-From the ancient towering redwoods of Big Basin to the dense grottoes of new-growth redwoods in the Forest of Nisene Marks, there are so many amazing places to see redwood trees without having to venture more than a short drive away from your Santa Cruz beach house rental.
+From the ancient towering redwoods of Big Basin to the dense grottoes of new-growth redwoods in the Forest of Nisene Marks, there are so many amazing places to see redwood trees without having to venture far from your Santa Cruz beach house rental.

 No matter which redwood forest you decide to visit, you’re sure to have an amazing time and be left contemplating your next visit to the redwood forest.